haozez/aimi_uls_final/README.md

 ```

 #### Long- and short-axis matching loss
-The ULS task is not trivial, and we sub-selected part of the data to train the mode due to time constrain (data sampling strategy will be described later); we hypothesized that the model could benefit from a loss function that captures global information about lesions.
+The ULS task is not trivial, and we sub-selected part of the data to train the model due to time constrain (data sampling strategy will be described later); we hypothesized that the model could benefit from a loss function that captures global information about lesions.
 Therefore, we implemented a loss function considering whether the long- and short-axis of the lesions match between prediction and target.
 The pseudo-code of the loss function is as follows:
 ```
 Def get_axis(3d_binary_image):
     For each slice along the z-axis do: